Electrical Safety Act 1998 (review)

 - rectification notices – decisions to give them or impose requirements

-- decisions of the Director [under s 141] to do certain things for safety reasons
+- the Director's instruction to do certain things for safety reasons

 - improvement notices.

-You may be able to apply to VCAT for a review of Energy Safe Victoria's or the Director's decision if:
+You may be able to apply to VCAT for a review of Energy Safe Victoria's or the Director's decision if you:

-- you are a person who is aggrieved by a decision set out in section 69(2) of the Act to do with electrical contractors, electrical equipment, or energy efficiency electrical equipment
+- are aggrieved by a decision set out in section 69(2) of the Act to do with electrical contractors, electrical equipment, or energy efficiency electrical equipment

 Legislation that gives VCAT the power to hear these applications